iPeel/HA-Skyline/README.md

 ## Installation

 From the HACS menu, press the three dots on the top right and select Custom Repositories.
 In the repository, enter https://github.com/iPeel/HA-Skyline and set the category to Integration.
-You should now be able to see the CYG Skyline integration and choose Download from the bottom right of the CYG Skyline integration page.
+You should now be able to see the Skyline integration and choose Download from the bottom right of the Skyline integration page.
 If requested to do so, restart Home Assistant after downloading.

 ## Configuration

 Once installed, add your inverter to HomeAssistant from Settings > Devices and then the Integrations tab.
-At the bottom right, click "Add Integration" then select "CYG Skyline".
+At the bottom right, click "Add Integration" then select "Skyline".
 If used for the first time, wait a minute or two while dependencies are installed.
 When prompted, enter the IP address of your Modbus adapter.# The integration then scans for Modbus slaves, adding all inverters discovered.

 ### Multiple parallel inverters

 If you have multiple inverters they can either be connected to the same modbus adapter, with each inverter configured with a unique slave address in the Communications settings in the Solar Touch App or by using multiple Modbus adapters.
-Currently CYG incorrectly synchronises the modbus address of each host when inverters are connected in parallel, and are yet to fix this issue ( if ever ).
+Currently Skyline incorrectly synchronises the modbus address of each host when inverters are connected in parallel, and are yet to fix this issue ( if ever ).
 This means for parallel mode inverters you need multiple Modbus adapters.

 To use multiple modbus adapters, in the integration configuration provide each IP address separated by commas.
 At startup the integration scans for inverters and will present each inverter in a parallel configuration as a separate inverter.